tripal/tripal_doc/docs/dev_guide/module_dev/fields/overview.rst

 Fields are the building blocks of content in Drupal.
-For example, all content types (e.g. "Article", or "Basic Page") provide content to the end-user via fields that are bundled with them.
+For example, all content types (e.g. "Article", or "Basic Page") provide content to the end-user via fields that are bundled with the content type.
 For example, when adding a basic page (a default Drupal content type), the end-user is provided with form elements (or widgets) that allow the user to set the title and the body text for the page.
 The "Body" is a field.
 When a basic page is viewed, the body is rendered on the page using formatters, and Drupal stores the values for the body in the database.
 Every field, therefore, provides three types of functionality: instructions